-One of the key requirements for choosing physician assistant (PA) programs is having information about the programs, including data on the programs’ matriculants.
-Unfortunately that’s more difficult to come by for PA applicants since the Central Application Service for Physician Assistants, (“CASPA”) simply does not provide data on applicants or matriculants for individual PA programs, only collective averages for all applicants.
+One of the keys to choosing the right physician assistant (PA) program for you is program data, including information on the programs’ matriculants.
+Unfortunately that’s more difficult to come by for PA applicants since the Central Application Service for Physician Assistants (CASPA) does not provide data on applicants or matriculants for individual PA programs, but rather only collective averages for all applicants.
 For program-specific information, you’ll have to visit the individual program websites.
 And regrettably, not all PA programs share class profiles and incoming matriculant data.

-While acknowledging these challenges, I recommend that you compare the schools in the following areas so that you can apply successfully to PA programs:
+While acknowledging these challenges, I recommend that you compare the schools in the following areas so that you can successfully apply and get admitted to PA programs:

 Location matters.
 Apply to all the public programs in your state.
 You receive a reduced fee as an in-state applicant and often your chance of acceptance is higher at the schools in the state where you’re considered a resident.